 Understanding ancient culture is a vital part of living an examined life.
 It helps us to better understand the world around us.

 By blending Cinnamon Myrtle with Guayusa to create a nourishing tea, we’re acknowledging two ancient cultures: Indigenous Australians and the Kichwa people of Ecuador.
-These leaves were traditionally used in medicine, cooking and daily rituals.
-They were both celebrated for their extraordinary health benefits.
+Guayusa and Cinnamon Myrtle have traditionally been used in medicine, cooking and daily rituals, and both are celebrated for their extraordinary health benefits.

 At Ayusa, we’re here to share Cinnamon Myrtle and Guayusa with you through a nourishing cup of tea.
 Helping you to sip, enjoy and embrace ancient tradition.